pagkly/Zed/Investopedia/Investing/Budget .md

 ## Building a Budget

-In general, traditional budgeting starts with tracking expenses, eliminating debt, and once the budget is balanced, building an emergency fund.
-But to speed up the process, you could start by building a partial emergency fund.
-This emergency fund acts as a buffer as the rest of the budget is put in place and should replace the use of credit cards for emergency situations.
+In general, traditional budgeting starts with tracking expenses, eliminating debt, and once the budget is balanced, building an [[Emergency Fund]].
+But to speed up the process, you could start by building a partial [[Emergency Fund]].
+This [[Emergency Fund]] acts as a buffer as the rest of the budget is put in place and should replace the use of credit cards for emergency situations.

 The key is to build the fund at regular intervals, consistently devoting a certain percentage of each paycheck toward it, and if possible, putting in whatever you can spare on top.
 This will get you to think about your spending, too.